opennms-forge/opennms-demo/README.md

     cd opennms-demo
     docker-compose up -d

-HINT: By default OpenNMS will use a automatically created daily snapshot of _OpenNMS_ and the tagged versions from [DockerHub](https://hub.docker.com/r/opennms/horizon/) can be used in the `docker-compose.yml` file.
+HINT: By default OpenNMS Horizon uses the floating tag `latest` with the current stable release from [DockerHub](https://hub.docker.com/r/opennms/horizon/).

-# Bootstrap configuration
+# Bootstrap inventory and custom topology

-In the setup directory you find the `configure.sh` script which does the following things:

-* Configures ActiveMQ to listen on all interfaces
-* Creates a user `minion` with password `minion` on OpenNMS Horizon with the `ROLE_MINION` and sets the same credentials on the Minion

 To feed the demo environment with data you can use the `demo-data.sh` script which does following things: